cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 The **underlay network** is the network that you're given to work with, on top of which you build a virtual **overlay network**.
 Routing for overlay networks is done at the software layer (in CF we use iptables rules).
 Overlay networks are used to create layers of abstraction that can be used to run multiple separate layers on top of the physical network — the bottom underlay network.
 These are general definitions that are not specific to Cloud Foundry.

-** Your ** underlay network is often someone else\'s overlay network, that engineer just works on a lower abstraction layer and might work on an IaaS rather than a PaaS, for example.
-It\'s all relative! 🤯
+** Your ** underlay network is often someone else's overlay network, that engineer just works on a lower abstraction layer and might work on an IaaS rather than a PaaS, for example.
+It's all relative! 🤯

 Routing to an app using the Diego Cell IP and port is done on what we will refer to as the **underlay network**.
 Container to container networking (c2c) is done on what we will refer to as the **overlay network**.